qkspace/qkspace/README.md

 Go to private page `http://localhost:3000/projects`

-To visit public pages on subdomains on your local machine you need to update your `/etc/hosts` file, adding the neede subdomain.
+To visit public pages on subdomains on your local machine you need to update your `/etc/hosts` file, adding the needed subdomain.
 For example:

 `sudo nano /etc/hosts` add `127.0.0.1 test.qkspace.localhost:3000`